DavidMercier/TriDiMap/doc/tomography.rst

 Some options are available for the graphical rendering of the tomographic visualization.
 For example, it is possible to modify the "Z axis ratio" value, to increase or decrease the vertical over the horizontal scale ratio.
 Higher is this ratio and lower is the vertical expansion.
 Another interesting option is the transparency effect.
-It is possible to make the tomogram fully opaque or fully transparent.
+It is possible to make the tomogram fully opaque (variable set to 1) or fully transparent (variable set to 0).

 The |matlab| function used to generate 3D or 4D maps is: `slice.m <https://fr.mathworks.com/help/matlab/ref/slice.html>`_